Documentation

 Here's what happens when you run it for the first time:

-Your stats are scanned and uploaded
+Your stats are scanned

 Your profile opens in the browser